Potted Atlantic Cod Fish Recipes

 Combining Cod and Accompaniments for Jellying

 The set of seven ramekins in a serving platter used in this recipe is very unusual in the sense that ramekin sets normally consist of just four or maybe six units.
 Unfortunately, I've had it so long, I can't actually remember where I purchased it.
-If you don't have a set of similar ramekins, however, they are widely available to buy, usually cheapest of all online on sites like Amazon or Amazon UK.
+If you don't have a set of similar ramekins, however, they are widely available to buy, usually cheapest of all online on sites.

 The first step is to measure out the quantity of cod required for each ramekin.
 Assemble your ramekins and fetch the bowl of cod flakes you removed earlier from the bone.